 I mentioned above I’m following a very methodical sociable strategy for Pinterest, that takes quite a bit of effort each day.
 However, since starting it around 23rd April I can see the most positive changes in engagement and followers since I began using Pinterest more seriously back in January 2020.

 This strategy seems to be working really well.
-I’m using Tailwind to manage the heavy lifting of scheduling posts and amplifying my pins through Tailwind Tribes.
+I’m using Tailwind to manage the heavy lifting of scheduling posts and amplifying my pins through Tailwind Communities.
 If you’re serious about Pinterest I highly recommend it.

 If you set up a paid account through the image link below I’ll get some monthly credits… but you can sign up for a free account to give it a test drive.
 Personally speaking, it’s something I couldn’t live without now!